 Is my dog's breath supposed to smell like that?

-Bad breath is common in dogs, especially as they get older, but did you know it doesn’t necessarily mean bad teeth and can be a sign of other serious health issues in your canine companion?
-Understanding why you want to turn your face away from your dog’s stinky mouth when they greet you is the first step in appropriately treating not only the smell but the underlying cause.
+Bad breath is common in dogs, especially as they get older, but did you know it doesn’t necessarily mean bad teeth?
+A smelly mouth can be a sign of other serious health issues in your canine companion.

 Why does my dog have bad breath?

-Don’t be tempted to just grin and bear the stink from your pooch’s panting, here are some of the possible reasons behind their bad breath and why you shouldn’t ignore it.
+Don’t just grin and bear the stink from your pooch’s panting.
+Here are some of the possible reasons behind their bad breath and why you shouldn’t ignore it.

 Dental disease

 Caused by the build-up of plaque and bacteria, bad breath can be a sign of dental disease which affects teeth, gums and bone.
-Dental disease can result in gum infections, bone loss and, if left untreated over time, the loss of teeth and other serious health problems as bacteria can enter the bloodstream and be carried to the heart, liver and kidneys.
+Dental disease can result in gum infections, the loss of teeth and bone and other serious health problems.
+This is because bacteria from the mouth can enter the bloodstream and be carried to the heart, liver and kidneys.

 Something in their mouth

 Dogs like chewing things.
 It might be their favourite toy, a stick they found on a walk or… a pair of your nicest shoes.
-Sometimes, while they’re busy digging their teeth into things, some of the material can get stuck between their teeth, wedged at the roof of their mouth or even in their gums.
+Sometimes some of the material can get stuck between their teeth, wedged at the roof of their mouth or even in their gums.

 Kidney disease